 You must have an OLED display attached to your V3 in order to tell which firmware version you currently have.
 The firmware version is shown by selecting the “Version” menu.
 The firmware version is displayed as a 3 digit number as for example “FW: 108”

 Before wading into the detailed firmware updating procedure described below it’s helpful to have an understanding of the overall process and tools required.

 In order to update the V3 firmware you need to place the V3 into “bootloader” mode.
 The bootloader is a specialized application that resides on the V3’s microcontroller whose sole purpose is to facilitate firmware updating.
 We did not create the bootloader application.
-It was loaded into the V3 microcontroller by the microcontroller manufacturer.
+It was loaded into the V3 microcontroller by the microcontroller manufacturer at the chip factory.
 You never have to worry about damaging or erasing the bootloader application.
 It resides in protected memory on the V3 controller chip.

 You must start the bootloader application in order update the V3 firmware.
 There are 2 ways to start the bootloader program.

 The first and easier way is to go to the V3 OLED display and scroll down the menu list to the “Firmware” menu item and select it.
 Follow the instructions on the display to start the bootloader.
-The display screen will probably go blank and the V3 will appear non-responsive.
+The display screen may go blank or you may see a message and the V3 will appear non-responsive.
 This is normal.
 It is now in bootloader mode waiting for a query from the programmer application running on your computer.

 We use the programmer to communicate with the bootloader through a USB connection.
 During the firmware update process the programmer erases the existing firmware and then uploads a new version.

 You can download the programmer via the link below.
 The download is a zip file that you’ll have to unzip.
 Once unzipped you’ll be able to install the programmer by clicking on the installer program.
 The files provided should enable you to install the programmer on either a Windows, MAC or Linux type operating system.